nginxinc/kubernetes-ingress/deployments/helm-chart/README.md

 Uninstalling the release does not remove the CRDs.
 To remove the CRDs, run:

-> **Note**: The following command will delete all the corresponding custom resources in your cluster across all namespaces.
-Please ensure there are no custom resources that you want to keep and there are no other Ingress Controller releases running in the cluster.
 ```console
 $ kubectl delete -f deployments/helm-chart/crds/
 ```
+> **Note**: This command will delete all the corresponding custom resources in your cluster across all namespaces.
+Please ensure there are no custom resources that you want to keep and there are no other Ingress Controller releases running in the cluster.

 ## Running Multiple Ingress Controllers